openbmc/phosphor-time-manager/README.md

 # Introduction
-`phosphor-time-manager` is the time manager service that implements dbus interface `xyz/openbmc_project/Time/EpochTime.interface.yaml`.
+`phosphor-time-manager` is the time manager service that implements D-Bus interface `xyz/openbmc_project/Time/EpochTime.interface.yaml`.
-User can get or set the BMC's or HOST's time via this interface.
+The user can get or set the BMC's or HOST's time via this interface.

 ### General usage
-The service `xyz.openbmc_project.Time.Manager` provides two objects on dbus:
+The service `xyz.openbmc_project.Time.Manager` provides two objects on D-Bus:
 * /xyz/openbmc_project/time/bmc
 * /xyz/openbmc_project/time/host

 where each object implements interface `xyz.openbmc_project.Time.EpochTime`.

-User can directly get or set the property `Elasped` of the objects to get or set the time.
+The user can directly get or set the property `Elapsed` of the objects to get or set the time.
 For example on an authenticated session:

 * To get BMC's time: